 Halo 4 brings some key new things to the table, but lacks innovation.
 The game is a sweeping orchestral peppered with the pounding of gunfire, but lacks punch.
 It attempts to be cathartic on multiple levels, but shies away from reinvention.
 Halo 4 is a solid, not powerful, poignant, not tragic, addition to the series.
 However, it is unafraid to aim for profoundness.
 While it reaches for the moon and never gets into space, it takes flight.

 Four years after Halo 3, Halo 4 returns to Master Chief and Cortana on the Forward Unto Dawn, a ship that immediately gets attacked by an unknown enemy.
 However, complications arise and Cortana undergoes Rampancy and a new alien race is introduced alongside a new growling baddie.
 Despite the terseness, there’s a lot to digest.

 Halo takes on the traditional mechanics of its predecessors and changes very little.
-The gameplay is familiar to Halo 3, with the typical two gun loadout, vehicle sections, mediocre physics and colours of light.
-It runs smoothly and quickly, and remains close to its roots, favouring the rush of people behind walls without the clunky stickiness of Mass Effect over or the screen hog iron sights of Call of Duty.
+The gameplay is familiar to Halo 3, with the typical two gun load-out, vehicle sections, mediocre physics and colors of light.
+It runs smoothly and quickly, and remains close to its roots, favoring the rush of people behind walls without the clunky stickiness of Mass Effect over or the screen hog iron sights of Call of Duty.
 If you’ve played a Halo game before, you’ll quickly pick up the controls in Halo 4.

 Not all things in Halo 4 are reworks, however.
 Sprinting is a regular, integral part of movement, with the game often upping the pace and firepower of enemies to ensure that you react faster, more decisively, and try to find cover more effectively.
 But despite its rapidity, Halo 4 suffers from the same gimmicky vehicle sections, linear level designs, moving platform sections, and repetitive enemies.